Last update: May 26, 2023

 "If you are doing a search using a term in your own language that is not present in the Allergome database, send us an e-mail indicating the language, the term, and the corresponding English or Taxonomic term."

-If you retrieved one or more Molecule Monograph a list will appear with:
+If you retrieved one or more Molecule Monograph a list will appear by column as follows:

-A Red dot, a Yellow dot or a blank space marking the items as “NEW”, “MODIFIED”, or “UNMODIFIED”, respectively (second column).
+2) A Red dot, a Yellow dot or a blank space marking the items as "NEW", "MODIFIED", or "UNMODIFIED", respectively;

-The Sources of the Molecule.
+6) The Sources of the Molecule.
 Taxonomy and English terms are always displayed.
-In-language terms are listed if the search has been performed using a language archive (fifth column);
+In-language terms are listed if the search has been performed using a language archive;

 Clicking on the Allergenic Molecule Name you want to look for, you enter the Allergenic Molecule Monograph.